vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 vrata ; Silavrata, acc. to Mat.
 101. 38, is different. silavāptivrata-worship for a month after Āgrahāyani pūrṇimā

 (i. e.
-Mārg. pūrṇimā ) of Varāha ( incarnation of Viṣṇu); bathe the image of Varāha with ghee and offer ghee in Agni, make ghee as naivedya and donate ghsta; on P. pārṇimā and two days prior to it observe fast and honour a brāhmana with gift of a vessel full of ghee and gold; performer secures sila ( character, moral conduct); Vi.
+Mārg. pūrṇimā ) of Varāha ( incarnation of Viṣṇu); bathe the image of Varāha with ghee and offer ghee in Agni, make ghee as naivedya and donate ghsta; on P. pārṇimā and two days prior to it observe fast and honour a brāhmaṇa with gift of a vessel full of ghee and gold; performer secures sila ( character, moral conduct); Vi.
 Dh.
 III, 208.
 1-5 q. by HV II.
 786-787.

 Sukravrala~When Friday and Jyesthā-nakṣatra coincide, one